bplmaps/lmec-main-site/content/articles/mhp-interview.md

-description = "We spoke with the Massachusetts Housing Partnership about public access to housing data" image = "/uploads/2021-05-21/1.png" slug = "get-to-know-your-data-center-for-housing-data" tags = ["GIS", "geospatial", "data", "transit", "housing", "housing shortage", "segregation", "housing equity", "data management", "critical data studies"] title = "Get to Know Your Data: The Center for Housing Data"
+description = "We spoke with the Massachusetts Housing Partnership about public access to housing data" image = "/uploads/2021-05-21/1.png" slug = "get-to-know-your-data-center-for-housing-data" tags = ["GIS", "data", "segregation", "Get to know your data"] title = "Get to Know Your Data: The Center for Housing Data"

 +++